Table of Contents

 The estimated prevalence of pervasive developmental disorders when combined is around 60–40 cases per 10,000 children.
 Prevalence of specific forms of pervasive developmental disorders is also available from large and well-constructed epidemiological studies.

-The prevalence of autistic disorder in children is around 10–20 cases per 10,000, making it the most common specific type of pervasive developmental disorders.
+The prevalence of the autistic disorder in children is around 10–20 cases per 10,000, making it the most common specific type of pervasive developmental disorders.

 Asperger’s disorder is quite rare compared to the other types of pervasive developmental disorders and has an estimated prevalence of 1–5 cases per 10,000 children.